 Away With The Steiners

 Our travel-hearts are definitely in the South Pacific.
-Fiji was the first stop for us setting out on our adventure to travel full-time almost five years ago now.
+Fiji was the first stop for us setting out on our adventure to travel full-time almost six years ago now.
 We fell in love with the Coral Coast, Fiji and have ended up back twice more.
 We really rate Fiji with kids!
-It is a great holiday destination from New Zealand.
-And if you are looking for something a little bit different; a holiday on the Fiji Coral Coast is a choice we highly recommend.
+It is a great holiday destination from New Zealand, and if you are looking for something a little bit different; a holiday on the Fiji Coral Coast is a choice we highly recommend.

 Here’s what we loved most about the Coral Coast in Fiji.